-- 2. The maintenance man-hour plan should take into account any maintenance carried out on aircraft / aircraft components from outside the Maldives and should also take into account all work carried out outside the scope of the MCAR-145 approval. - 3.
-The maintenance man-hour plan should relate to the anticipated maintenance work load except that when the organisation cannot predict such workload, due to the short term nature of its contracts, then such plan should be based upon the minimum maintenance workload needed for commercial viability.
+- 3. The maintenance man-hour plan should relate to the anticipated maintenance work load except that when the organisation cannot predict such workload, due to the short term nature of its contracts, then such plan should be based upon the minimum maintenance workload needed for commercial viability.
 Maintenance work load includes all necessary work such as, but not limited to, planning, maintenance record checks, production of worksheets/cards in paper or electronic form, accomplishment of maintenance, inspection and the completion of maintenance records. - 4.
 In the case of aircraft base maintenance, the maintenance man-hour plan should relate to the aircraft hangar visit plan as specified in AMC 145.A.25(a). - 5.
-In the case of aircraft component maintenance, the maintenance man-hour plan should relate to the aircraft component planned maintenance as specified in MCAR-145.25(a) (2). - 6.
-The quality monitoring compliance function man-hours should be sufficient to meet the requirement of MCAR-145.65(c) which means taking into account AMC 145.A.65(c).
+In the case of aircraft component maintenance, the maintenance man-hour plan should relate to the aircraft component planned maintenance as specified in MCAR-145.25(a) (2).

+- 6. The quality monitoring compliance function man-hours should be sufficient to meet the requirement of MCAR-145.A.65(c) which means taking into account AMC 145.A.65(c).
 Where quality monitoring staff perform other functions, the time allocated to such functions needs to be taken into account in determining quality monitoring staff numbers. - 7.
-The maintenance man-hour plan should be reviewed not exceeding 6 months and updated when necessary. - 8.
+The maintenance man-hour plan should be reviewed at least every 3 months and updated when necessary. - 8.
 Significant deviation from the maintenance man-hour plan should be reported through the departmental manager to the quality manager and the accountable manager for review.
-Significant deviation means more than a 25% shortfall in available man-hours during a calendar month for any one of the functions specified in MCAR-145.30(d).
+Significant deviation means more than a 25% shortfall in available man-hours during a calendar month for any one of the functions specified in MCAR-145.A.30(d).